Marisela: Early life

+Career

+1980s

+Marisela began her career in 1984.
+Her debut album, Sin Él (1984), was produced by Marco Antonio Solís and included the title track as its lead single.
+That same year, she recorded a duet, "La Pareja Ideal", with Solís.

+1990s

-In 1990, Marisela released the album Marisela, which included the single “Ya No.” The song reached No. 1 on Billboard’s Hot Latin Songs chart and became one of her biggest hits.
-That same year, Ya No was featured in the motion picture Salsa (1990), in which Marisela also appeared performing alongside Celia Cruz and Tito Puente.
-The exposure helped broaden her audience and cement her reputation as a leading figure in Latin pop during the decade.
+In 1990, she released the album Marisela, which included the single "Ya No." The song reached No. 1 on Billboard's Hot Latin Songs chart.
+That same year, "Ya No" was featured in the Boaz Davidson film Salsa (1988).
+Marisela appeared in the film, performing alongside Celia Cruz and Tito Puente, which exposed her to new audiences within Latin pop.

 2000s–present

-Marisela continued recording and touring through the 2000s and 2010s, performing extensively across Mexico, the United States, and Latin America.
-She has released compilations and live albums highlighting her four decades of hits.
-In the 2020s, she launched the EMPODERADA Tour 2025 and released new music including the single Sola.
-She is also working on a duet album in collaboration with Universal Music.
+Marisela continued recording and touring through the 2000s and 2010s in Mexico, the United States, and Latin America.
+She released several compilations and live albums.
+In 2025, she undertook the EMPODERADA tour and released new music, including the single "Sola."
+In 2026, she was working on a duet album in collaboration with Universal Music.
+She has released 14 albums.

-In addition to her music projects, Marisela has announced plans to produce a docuseries based on her life story, which is intended to explore both her career and personal journey.